-Share the sights of spring
+Share the sights of the season

 Invite your family to play “I Spy with My Nature Eye” and post their photos, drawings, or paintings of spring sights on your Facebook page.
 Be sure to “tag” Mississippi Valley Conservancy so we can see and share them.